ONIGIRIIII/FC_25-Hidden-Gem-Player-Analysis/README.md

 **Scenario**: You're a ratings producer at EA Sports preparing FC 27 overall ratings based on FC 25/26 performance data and real-world observations.

-**The Challenge**:
-*"We've received complaints that several Asian league players are significantly underrated compared to their actual performance statistics.
-Our community is pointing out inconsistencies, particularly with Korean and Chinese league wingers who perform exceptionally well in international competitions but have low OVR ratings in-game."*

 **Using the Hidden Gem Dashboard**:

 1. **Filter by Region**: Navigate to the Geographic Analysis → Asia-Pacific section